 Charred Salsa Verde

 Sure, you can pick up a jar at the supermarket for emergencies, but if you want to do right by your chips, homemade is the only way to go.
-This charred salsa verde is my workhorse salsa—excellent as a sauce for all kinds of grilled meats and vegetables, or for dipping.
+This charred salsa verde is my cornerstone salsa—excellent as a sauce for all kinds of grilled meats and vegetables, or for dipping.

 Lighter Potato Salad